rootstrap/blog/content/Stop creating services for everything - Knowing YAAF & the FormObject Pattern.md

 **Note:** We have also added a custom validation named `amount_of_tags`, YAAF helps us to encapsulate business rules in our Form Object.

-And then in our controller
+And then in our controller, we have the following:

 ```ruby
 class Api::V1::PostsController < Api::V1::ApiController